Do you need a project manager for your self build?

 That said, even if you hire a project manager for your self build, you’ll still be required to work with them to fulfil your obligations.
-These include insuring the site, obtaining warranties, financing, health and safety, and working with utility companies.
+These include insuring the site, obtaining warranties, financing, and working with utility companies.

 Should they have any qualifications?

 A project manager is only as good as their last project.
 They can be highly qualified but lack the contacts and experience to deliver your project.
-So it’s worth asking about their last few projects and obtain references.
+So ask them about their last few projects and obtain references.
 Follow these up and do your own research.

 Ideally, you’d hire a project manager for your self build with an HND or bachelors degree in building studies or construction management.
 They should hold a black managerial CSCS card (most of the large contractors in the UK require this as a condition of employment).